|

 - network — any number of computers connected together so that they can share files, printers, fax systems, Internet connections, etc.

-- network application — network version of a program; any program that lets more than one user open the same data file (the file that that
+- network application — network version of a program; any program that lets more than one user open the same data file (the file that thatprogram creates) at the same time.

 - shared device — these are devices on the network that many users can access such as printers, drives (CD-ROM, Zip drives, hard disks and the like), modems, etc.